iterative/dvc.org/static/docs/commands-reference/checkout.md

         -h, --help            show this help message and exit -q, --quiet           Be quiet.
         -v, --verbose         Be verbose.
+        -d, --with-deps       Checkout all dependencies of the specified target.
+        -f, --force           Do not prompt when removing working directory files.
 ```

 DVC does not report in the output which data files were restored.
 However, it